 Overnight stay in the hotel.

-On this day of the tour have your breakfast and get ready to visit the beaches of South Goa.
+On the 5th day of your Mumbai Goa holiday package have breakfast and get ready to visit the beaches of South Goa.
 Attractions to be visited today consist of Mangueshi Temple, Shanta Durga Temple, Colva Beach, among others.

 Mangueshi Temple is a popular temple of Goa and also one of the largest in the state.
 It is dedicated to Bhagavan Manguesh, an incarnation of Hindu Lord Shiva.
 Other shrines inside the temple is of Goddess Parvati , Lord Ganesha, Nandikeshvar, Gajana, Gramapurusha Deva Sharma, Bhagvati, Lakshminarayan and others.